VMwareAria/VMwareAria.github.io/README.md

-# Aria Operations Experience Day
+## Aria Operations Experience Day

 This hands-on workshop is designed to provide a comprehensive understanding of Aria Operations and its potential benefits when integrated into businesses for enhanced operational efficiency.
 Through a balanced combination of lectures and interactive lab sessions, we will gain practical experience and insights on dashboard creation, troubleshooting, and environmental sustainability in operations.

-**Agenda**
+DOC: How to [Access the workshop](./LabFiles/0.
+LabAccess/README.md)

-## 08:30 - Introduction to Aria Operations
+## 09:00 - Introduction to Aria Operations

 - **Objectives for the Day**: Brief attendees on the day's objectives and expected outcomes.
 - **Overview**: Walkthrough and introduction to the full capabilities of this self-driving operations tool.
 Covering aspects such as Proactive Management, Resource Optimization, Cost Management, Automated Tasks, Integrations, and Custom Dashboards.
+DOC: [Introduction](./LabFiles/1. introduction/README.md)

-## 09:30 - Optimization: Reclaim, Right Size, What-If scenarios
+## 09:50 - Optimization: Reclaim, Right Size, What-If scenarios

 - Hands-On Labs